There is a motion discontinuity of a motion-derivative when its Y-axis has two values at one instant on its X–axis.

 Finally, it is sometimes required that adjacent segments have Jerk Continuity.

-Continuity in Jerk typically results in the least mechanical vibration in the mechanical system, at the expense of higher peak nominal accelerations.
+Jerk-Continuity gives the least mechanical vibration in the mechanical system, at the expense of higher peak nominal accelerations.